Programs for Indigenous Youth

 Who can participate?

-As an Aboriginal youth from First Nations, Inuit and Métis communities between the ages of 17 and 35, you are welcome to apply to any of our programs.
+As an Indigenous youth from First Nations, Inuit and Métis communities between the ages of 17 and 35, you are welcome to apply to any of our programs.
 All of them have different criteria for age, language skills and time commitment.
 Visit each program section to find out more.

-You can connect with CWY Aboriginal Alumni
+You can connect with CWY Indigenous Alumni

 We can also connect you directly with CWY alumni who can share their experiences with you.
 They will be able to tell you more about leaving their community and their time on the program as well as support you through our application process.
 Contact our Alumni and Volunteer Coordinator, Katrie Gagné, at firstname.lastname@example.org or 1-800-605-3526 ext.
 321 who will connect you with an alumnus near you.